The Dorking Halls was built to house the Festival and opened in 1931;

 If your choir is in contact with local press, mention that you're part of LHMF and maybe you could send them a photo and report on how you fared in the competition?

 There's lots you can do to spread the word!
-Please contact our Publicity Officer for further ideas and support.
+Please contact us for further ideas and support.